-Everyone has a dry mouth once in a while.
-It happens when we’re nervous, upset or under stress.
+Everyone has a dryness of the mouth once in a while.
+It happens when we’re nervous, upset, or under stress.
 That’s perfectly normal.
-However, if you experience a such thing every day, your mouth is trying to tell you something.
+However, if you experience such a thing every day, your mouth is trying to tell you something.
 It is caused by a decrease in the amount of saliva produced.

 Here’s some it can be irritating and mildly uncomfortable for others. it can be seriously debilitating.
 When there isn’t enough saliva to lubricate your mouth, it’s hard to speak, chew and, swallow. but saliva also has other important functions:

 it helps kill the bacteria that cause tooth decay, gum disease and other oral infections.
 It buffers against cavities.
-That means if you have a dry mouth, you are more susceptible to potentially serious oral health problems.
+That means if you have dryness of the mouth, you are more susceptible to potentially serious oral health problems.

-People with a dry mouth often experience oral infections for sense sore throats and bad breath.
+People with this kind of situation often experience oral infections for sense sore throats and bad breath.
 They may also have trouble tasting and even experience a burning sensation in their mouth and, a dry feeling in their throat, cracked lips, a dry rough tongue and, mouth sores also are symptoms of it.

 What Causes Dry Mouth Frequently?

 A dry mouth is a side effect of taking medication.
-Dry mouth is listed as a potential side effect of more than 400 medications.
+Dryness of the mouth is listed as a potential side effect of more than 400 medications.

 A dry mouth also could be a sign of a serious health problem like diabetes or autoimmune syndromes.
 Other possible causes include radiation therapy and chemotherapy.
 People with Alzheimer’s disease or who suffer a stroke.
 We’ve been known to experience dry mouth too the good news.
 Is that can you do something about it?